What is Asset Location? (And How It Can Help You)

 Taxable account

-Understanding how particular accounts are taxed is the first step to thinking about the division of assets and which ones have a better chance of increasing profit and investment margins.
+Understanding how particular accounts are taxed is the first step to considering the division of assets and which ones have a better chance of increasing profit and investment margins.

-Taxes are the main catalyst pushing an active asset location strategy.
-Now that you know how the account types are taxed, let’s take a look at how the investment options themselves are taxed.
+Taxes are the primary catalyst pushing an active asset location strategy.
+Now that you know how the account types are taxed, let’s look at how the investment options are taxed.

 Investment Taxes